eshwen/SemivisibleJets/README.md

 (note that all jobs must _finish running_ first).
 When happy, the component output files can be combined using [haddnano.py](Utils/haddnano.py).
 A script which does that step will be in `$work_space/combineOutput_${model_name}.sh`, which can be run without any arguments.

 Some rudimentary plotting, for a quick look at distributions, can be done by running [Utils/plotSVJHistos.py](plotSVJHistos.py).
-You just need to specify the base directory of the root files and the model names.
+You just need to specify the root files in the list `files`.

 ## Contact <a name="contact"></a>